somethingsimade/roblox-ws/README.md

 | **Vulnerable** |X No|⚠️Yes (Read below)|

 ## Why is it vulnerable?
-As every good thing comes with risks, `roblox-ws` works by running **a separate process** on your computer to bridge the network connection, which means that **the data passed between the client and the process is not sandboxed**
+As every good thing comes with risks, `roblox-ws` works by running **a separate process** on your computer to bridge the network connection, which means that **the data passed between the client and the process is not sandboxed**.

-A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only use this while on a trusted Roblox experience**.
-This also means that your **IP address** can be accessed by the client, **ONLY** enter trusted experiences while using this.
+A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **only use this while playing a trusted Roblox experience**, or of course, your own.

+This also means that your **IP address** can be accessed by making a request to an external server, **ONLY** enter trusted experiences while using it.
+As a partial mitigation, you can toggle whether the bridge allows external WebSockets, local WebSockets, or both.
+However, if you toggle HTTP requests on, this will be basically useless, since it can access any external server.

-Using this with Roblox exploits, along with risking a ban, it can abuse the way this method moves data from Roblox to the local process, exposing you to more vulnerabilities.
+Using this with Roblox exploits, along with risking a ban, the exploit can abuse the way this method moves data from Roblox to the local process, exposing you to more vulnerabilities.

 If managed correctly, you can safely use the method.